 Thanks to the CDC for sponsoring this post with valuable information about the flu.
 Remember always consult your doctor before making medical decisions.

 National Influenza Vaccination Week was establish in 2005 to highlight the importance of continuing flu vaccination throughout the holidays and beyond.
-This year it runs from Dec 7th to the 13th.

-Last year I shared three misconceptions about the flu vaccine that I invite you to read.
-And this year I want to share excerpts from an interview I had this week with Dr. Marietta Vázquez about the flu.
+Today I want to share excerpts from an interview I had this week with Dr. Marietta Vázquez about the flu.

 Dr. Marietta Vázquez